namankharbanda007/dev-vani/ElatoAI-main/README.md

 </div>

-**Check out our hardware offerings at [Elato AI Products](https://www.elatoai.com/).
+**Check out our hardware offerings at [Smartmurti AI Products](https://www.Smartmurtiai.com/).
 If you find this project interesting or useful, support us by starring this project on GitHub. ⭐**

 ---